kaleprabhat24/bookstore-management-system/README.md

 Feel free to fork the repository, make changes, and submit pull requests.
 If you find bugs or have suggestions for improvements, open an issue in the repository.

 ---

-## 📚 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Let me know if you'd like further refinements or any additional details!